 When financial organisations invest in new solutions without removing the old, they create a significant build-up of legacy software and waste.

-Simon Leuty, Founder and Chief Innovation Officer of Livingstone Group, shares more about why this is a problem:
+Simon Leuty, Founder and Chief Innovation Officer of Livingstone Group, describes the pattern firms fall into:

 “We’re seeing people try and react to their customer demands, we’re seeing them react to regulation, but what we’re not seeing them do is clean up afterwards.”